Brooklyn–Queens Connector: Route

-In Cobble Hill, the route could go in one of three directions.
-It could continue to the west end of Atlantic Avenue and then southward down Columbia Street, serving the Columbia Street Waterfront District; serve the residential section of Cobble Hill via Henry, Congress, and Columbia Streets; or turn down Hicks Street.
-The two Columbia Street options would need to go around the Brooklyn–Battery Tunnel toll plaza, while the Hicks Street option would use Sackett and Union Streets to use Van Brunt and Richards Streets, thus bypassing this detour.
-South of the Brooklyn–Battery Tunnel toll plaza, the Van Brunt/Richards Streets option would travel down to the streets' south end to Beard Street and turn eastward there, while the Columbia Street option could go down to either Mill or Bay Streets, then travel eastward at one of these two streets.
-The Mill Street option would go across the Gowanus Canal using 10th Street, while the Bay Street option further south could either use the existing 10th Street bridge or a new 19th Street bridge to cross the canal.
+In Cobble Hill, the route could have gone in one of three directions.
+It could have continued to the west end of Atlantic Avenue and then southward down Columbia Street, serving the Columbia Street Waterfront District; serve the residential section of Cobble Hill via Henry, Congress, and Columbia Streets; or turn down Hicks Street.
+The two Columbia Street options would have needed to go around the Brooklyn–Battery Tunnel toll plaza, while the Hicks Street option would have used Sackett and Union Streets to use Van Brunt and Richards Streets, thus bypassing this detour.
+South of the Brooklyn–Battery Tunnel toll plaza, the Van Brunt/Richards Streets option would have traveled down to the streets' south end to Beard Street and turn eastward there, while the Columbia Street option could have gone down to either Mill or Bay Streets, then traveled eastward at one of these two streets.
+The Mill Street option would have gone across the Gowanus Canal using 10th Street, while the Bay Street option further south could have used either the existing 10th Street bridge or a new 19th Street bridge to cross the canal.

 The BQX's southernmost leg was canceled in August 2018.
 As originally planned, it would have traveled down Third Avenue underneath the Gowanus Expressway.
 This would be parallel to the Fourth Avenue subway line, one block east under Fourth Avenue.
 Between either 10th or 19th Street (depending on which bridge option was chosen) and 39th Street, the BQX would have run along Third Avenue.
 From 39th Street to 58th Street, the BQX could have swung west to 39th Street to serve Industry City, the Brooklyn Army Terminal, and the industrial center of Sunset Park; or it could have kept running along Third Avenue and serve residents of western Sunset Park.
 The BQX would have ended at Third Avenue and 59th Street, a block from the entrance to the 59th Street subway station.